 Here are some quick facts on filing taxes under the Affordable Care Act:

-- If you used the Marketplace, or missed a full month of coverage in 2014, you’ll need to file forms related to ObamaCare beyond reporting coverage status on your 1040.
+- If you used the Marketplace or missed a full month of coverage in any year, you’d need to file forms related to ObamaCare in addition to reporting coverage status on your 1040.

 - Important forms are 1040 (your main tax form), Form 8962, Premium Tax Credit (PTC), Form 8965 Health Coverage Exemptions, and Form 1095-A reporting your Marketplace coverage.

-- When filing taxes in 2015, you’ll be paying the fee at the 2014 rate and you’ll base cost assistance on the 2013 Federal Poverty Guidelines.
+- When filing taxes, you’ll be paying the fee at the previous year’s rate, and you’d base cost assistance on the Federal Poverty Guidelines.

 - Cost assistance, the fee, and exemptions are based on Modified Adjusted Gross Income (MAGI).
 Modified Adjusted Gross Income is Adjusted Gross Income (AGI) as found on your 1040, plus any foreign earned income and tax-exempt interest you receive during the taxable year.